azpilot2211/website-starter-files/README.md

 # Responsive starter files for website

-This is a sample README file for the Website Starter HTML page.
+This is a README file for the Website Starter HTML page.

 ## Description